Scottish Public Service Awards 2025

 The Voluntary Sector Partnership Award

-This award will recognise public sector organisations working in partnership with charities or community organisations to deliver better outcomes in public services.
+This award will recognise charities or community base organisations working together with public sector organisations to deliver better outcomes in public services.
 Increasingly, these partnerships provide the day-to-day services that are vital to people and communities throughout Scotland.
 They are often crucial for the wellbeing, or even survival, of citizens and community assets that could otherwise slip through the cracks.

 The Sustainability Award